Lebanese people in Syria: Religious affiliations

 The Lebanese people of Syria are predominantly Lebanese Shia Twelver Muslim and Lebanese Christian (Greek Orthodox, Melkite, Maronite, Protestant) with a tiny minority that belongs to Sunni Islam in Lebanon.

 More specifically, most Lebanese people within the territory of Syria belong to either Twelver Shia Islam, Maronite or Greek Orthodox Christianity.

 The Lebanese Twelvers/Imamis in Syria, numbering about 750,000 or 3% of the population of Syria.
 In Damascus there are Lebanese Twelvers/Imamis living near to the Shia pilgrimage sites, especially in the al-Amara-quarter which is near to Umayyad Mosque and Sayyidah Ruqayya Mosque, and around Sayyidah Zaynab Mosque.
 Another important site is Bab Saghir Cemetery.
 The Shia Twelvers in Syria have close links to the Lebanese Shi'a Twelvers.
 Twelver Shias are also found in villages in Idlib, Homs and Aleppo provinces.
 More specifically, the Lebanese Shiite enclave on the Syrian side of the border is near the central city of Homs and across from Hermel, a predominantly Shiite region of northeastern Lebanon.

 As a result of the Syrian Civil War many Lebanese people from Syria, mainly dual citizens of Lebanon and Syria, returned and continue to return to Lebanon.
 Many of these are dual citizens from the so-called “Lebanese villages”, predominantly Shiite villages just inside Syria, where the villagers are said to hold Lebanese citizenship.
 Also, Lebanese Shias try to defend the Lebanese Shias' area around the holy Shiite shrine of Sayida Zeinab, named for the granddaughter of Islam's Prophet Muhammad's, south of Damascus.
-Unfortunately, the conflict around these border areas with Lebanese minority populations is used to increase the Syrian Civil War spillover in Lebanon.
+The conflict around these border areas with Lebanese minority populations is used to increase the Syrian Civil War spillover in Lebanon.